WARTORIOUS/PasteKing/README.md

 <img width="1280" height="720" alt="Pasteking-thumbnail" src="https://github.com/user-attachments/assets/8e718d97-0d41-477a-ab78-c8b6154290a5" />

 ⚠️ Disclaimer
-PasteKing is provided free of charge and is used entirely at your own risk.
-David William Beck accepts no responsibility or liability for any issues arising from its use, including but not limited to data loss, system changes, or anything caused by Command-type entries in data.txt.
-Always double-check any shutdown or system commands before adding them!
+PasteKing is provided free of charge and used at your own discretion.

+It is designed to store and recall text, open links and files, and run user-defined commands on Windows.
+The source code is available to review and the application only performs actions defined by the user.

+Because PasteKing can execute system-level commands from entries in data.txt, please take care when adding or editing commands, particularly those that affect files or system settings.

+By using this software, you accept responsibility for how it is configured and used.

 © David William Beck — Free & Open Source www.dwbeck.com www.dwbeck.com/blog/pasteking